Seven Christchurch Paralympians receive their numbers at ParaFed Canterbury Sports Awards

 Paralympian #29 Bill Oughton

-After a car accident left Bill a tetraplegic, he took up Wheelchair rugby and became a member of the highly successful Wheel Blacks team.
+After a car accident left Bill a tetraplegic, he took up Wheelchair rugby.
+He became a member of the highly successful Wheel Blacks team.
 Bill won bronze and gold with the team over two Paralympic Games; Sydney 2000 and Athens 2004.
 The team became Paralympic Champions in Athens 2004, winning gold after an epic final against Canada.

 Paralympian #138 Gary Williams

 Gary Williams was born in Tokomaru Bay with cerebral palsy.
-Being an isolated community with no support services, Gary learnt to be self-reliant and taught himself to write with his feet.
+Being an isolated community with no support services, Gary learnt to be self-reliant.
+He taught himself to write with his feet.
 After playing competitive open-grade indoor bowls, he was introduced to Boccia in the 1990s.
 Soon Gary was competing at international level as New Zealand’s first ever foot player and winning international events.
-In 2000 Gary made his Paralympic debut at the Sydney 2000 competing in the Mixed Team BC1-BC2, and Mixed Individual BC1 events.
-The team of 4 New Zealand Boccia players had two convincing wins in the Pool stages against Argentina and Norway, taking them through to the finals.
-They made it all the way to the bronze medal match against Portugal and just missed out on a podium finish placing 4th.
+Gary made his Paralympic debut at Sydney 2000 competing in the Mixed Team BC1-BC2, and Mixed Individual BC1 events.
+The team of 4 New Zealand Boccia players had two convincing wins in the Pool stages against Argentina and Norway.
+This took them through to the finals.
+The team made it all the way to the bronze medal match against Portugal.
+They just missed out on a podium finish placing 4th.

 After retiring from sport, Gary turned his efforts to advocating for disabled people and especially for disabled Maori.
 Gary was a leader of the New Zealand delegation that negotiated the United Nations Convention on the Rights of Persons with Disabilities.
 In 2012, Gary was recognized as a member of the New Zealand Order of Merit for his services to disability support.